 Monarch Butterfly – 2021 (CW)

-During a holiday on Curaçao, my daughter and I initially only saw the Monarch Butterfly (Danaus plexippus) flying around, but not much later we saw that the plant it sat on was full of caterpillars.
+During a holiday in Curaçao, my daughter and I initially only saw the Monarch Butterfly (Danaus plexippus) flying around, but not much later, we saw that the plant it sat on was full of caterpillars.
 This orange butterfly has clear black veins through which the cells can be clearly seen.
-Along the trailing edge and rear edge, a clear broad black band with many small white spots can be seen.
+A clear, broad black band with many small white spots can be seen along the trailing and rear edges.
 On the top of the forewing, close to the wingtip, a black band with large white spots runs from the leading edge across the wing to the rear edge.
 The Monarch Butterfly is native to North and South America and has different populations.
 The megalippe subspecies does not migrate and is mainly found on islands in the Caribbean.
-The subspecies nigrippus occurs in Central America south of Nicaragua and in the north of South America and is also not a migrant.
+The subspecies nigrippus occurs in Central America, south of Nicaragua, and north of South America, and it is also not a migrant.
 The subspecies plexippus occurs in North America and emerges from the wintering site in the spring to migrate east or north in the summer.
-The wingspan is 89-102mm and the flight period is in several generations from June to November.
+The wingspan is 89-102mm, and the flight period is several generations, from June to November.
 Host plant: silk plants.
 Dutch name: Monarchvlinder.
-Frisian name: –
+Frisian name:

 Tribe: Ithomiini